Clans1/configs-and-html_homepage/README.md

  Installing homepage:

+* Easy layout configured by index.html and colors by styles.css
 * Put index.html, favicon.png and styles.css on the same dir, and add index.html path to your browser homepage, ex: /home/clans/homepage/index.html

  Installing i3 config